alan-turing-institute/data-safe-haven/processes/provider-overview.md

 A Secure document volume contains electronically signed copies of agreements between the Data Provider and the research institution.

-A Secure scratch area is a read-write volume used for data analysis.
-Its contents must be automatically and regularly deleted.
+A Secure Scratch Area is a read-write volume used for data analysis.
+Its contents are automatically and regularly deleted.

 An Output volume is a read-write area intended for the extraction of results, such as figures for publication.
-See~\ref{sec:egress} below.

 The Software volume is a read-only area which contains software used for analysis.

 A Home area is a smaller read-write volume used for local programming and configuration files.
 It should not be used for data analysis outputs, though this is enforced only in policy, not technically.
-Configuration files for software in the software volume should point to the Home Area.
+Configuration files for software in the software volume point to the Home Area.

 User Devices
 ------------